-DBE has commenced, with Purlucid Treatment Systems Inc (PTS) in Calgary, the development of the $16 million project to use the Nanoflotation technology and particularly the RSL™ membranes to replace the conventional warm or hot lime softening process typically used for SAGD oil operations.
-In addition the project will also apply the RSL™ membranes as an inline high pressure , high temperature treatment system to remove Oil and Silica from produced waters so that they can be directly injected into the OSTG boilers for steam production.
-The RSL™ membranes will also be used to treat evaporator and boiler blow down waters to remove Silica.
+DBE continues to work with Purlucid Treatment Systems Inc (PTS) in Calgary, the development of the $16 million project to use the Nanoflotation technology and particularly the RSL Membranes™ to replace the conventional warm or hot lime softening process typically used for SAGD oil operations.
+In addition the project will also apply the RSL Membranes™ as an inline high pressure, high temperature treatment system to remove Oil and Silica from produced waters so that they can be directly injected into the OSTG boilers for steam production.
+The RSL Membranes™ will also be used to treat evaporator and boiler blow down waters to remove Silica.

 DBE has just completed numerous trials of the treatment of produced water from conventional oil and gas and metal finishing and etching facilities.
 The pilot tests were very successful.
 DBE is also undertaking work with PTS in Calgary on lithium extraction from oil and gas produced waters.
 The RSL™ membranes are key to this process.

-In May 2018, DBE will be working closely with the Canadian, US and China oil and gas industry regarding the introduction of cogeneration concepts where waste heat is used in conjunction with DBE’s RSL membranes™ to treat produced water.
+DBE continues to work closely with the Canadian, US and China oil and gas industry regarding the introduction of cogeneration concepts where waste heat is used in conjunction with DBE’s RSL membranes™ to treat produced water.
 The overall benefit of this concept is that oil and gas facilities can convert to electrical generation facilities, thereby reducing capital and operating costs and significantly increasing the rate of return on investment.

 “Water and its controlling dominance in energy consumption”